Our Conspiracists, and Why We Love Them

 By Loren Seibold | 18 July 2020 |

 As one who once dreamed of writing fiction, I’m always astonished at the creativity of the plots and twists that fiction writers come up with.
-Particularly those who write what is called “speculative fiction” have delightfully imaginative ideas, ones that I doubt anyone has ever thought of before.
+Particularly those who write what is called “speculative fiction” have delightfully imaginative ideas, ones that no one has ever thought of before.

 But the old truism holds true: truth is stranger than fiction.
 No one can beat the beliefs of real people who believe what their brains have concocted.
 And because they really believe it, they often manage to get others to believe it, too.

 The most creative ideas appear on the fringes of apocalyptic movements.
 And there is, it turns out, one apocalyptic movement that I follow closely.
 I remain sincerely impressed by the plots that my own Seventh-day Adventist people have managed to squeeze out of our primary sources.

 If you read the gospels, what would you conclude should be the most important things for godly, compassionate Jesus-followers to concentrate upon as they look at our troubled, hurting world?
 It has always seemed to me that diminishing human suffering would be at the top of the list.
 Jesus’ last apocalyptic parable in Matthew 25 said that what qualifies one for heaven is being extravagantly good to those in need.
 Going along with that is telling people about Jesus, and the eternal salvation he won for us at the cross.

 And yet for certain of us Adventists, our faith sometimes takes us in quite different directions.
 We push to the top of our list of priorities some rather conspiratorial notions—stuff that most people would strain their brains to see as anything but unnecessary.